Previous Lab Members

 Honours Student

 Sam joined the CMND lab as an Honours student in 2021 after completing a Graduate Diploma in psychology at the University of Auckland.
-Sam’s research interests involve using manual dynamics to understand the development of cognitive control and attention across the lifespan.
+Sam’s research recorded manual dynamics to understand the development of cognitive control and attention across the lifespan.

 Kimberly Thio